blankworker1/BYOB/GENERATOR.md

 #GENERATOR

----

-BYOB Base Passphrase Generator

-This page describes the BYOB Base Passphrase Generator, a standalone, offline tool for securely generating high-entropy base passphrases compatible with the BYOB model.
+BYOB Base Passphrase Generator is a standalone, offline tool for securely generating high-entropy base passphrases compatible with the BYOB model.

 It is intended to run on air-gapped devices such as a SeedSigner Raspberry Pi.

 ---

-Purpose
+## Purpose

 The base passphrase is the primary entropy source for BYOB wallets.

 Its purpose is to:

-Generate a truly random 24-character string
+- Generate a truly random 24-character string

-Output the passphrase only as a QR code
+- Output the passphrase only as a QR code

-Avoid manual typing or memory entry
+- Avoid manual typing or memory entry

-Integrate with SeedSigner for wallet creation
+- Integrate with SeedSigner hardware for wallet creation

 > Note: This generator does not create wallets or mnemonics; it only creates base passphrases.